 SportsCare Physiotherapy protection provides necessary physiotherapy or rehabilitation services for musculoskeletal injuries to help you get back to work.
 Cover is available to Accredited+ coaches in respect of any musculoskeletal injury, sustained whilst you are coaching which prevents you from being able to physically coach (and therefore earn) for 3 consecutive days.

-Example of SportsCare Physiotherapy cover in action:
+Example of SportsCare Physiotherapy service in action:

 You pull a calf muscle whilst coaching and are unable to coach for 3 consecutive days, and need physiotherapy to help speed up your recovery.